MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 When a request is made from Kusto through the .NET SDK, provide:

 * A connection string indicating the service endpoint to connect to, authentication parameters, and similar connection-related information.
 Programmatically, the connection string is represented via the `KustoConnectionStringBuilder`class.
 * The name of the database that is used to describe the "scope" of the request.
 * The text of the request (query or command) itself.
 * Additional properties that the client provides to the service, and that are applied to the request.
 Programmatically, these properties are held by a class called [`ClientRequestProperties`](#clientrequestproperties).

 ## ClientRequestProperties

-Client request properties can be useful in the following ways:
-* Makes debugging easier.
-For example, the properties may provide correlation strings that are used to track client/service interactions.
-* Affects what limits and policies get applied to the request.
+Client request properties can affect what limits and policies get applied to the request.
-* [Query parameters](../../query/queryparametersstatement.md) let client applications parameterize Kusto queries based on user input.
-For more information, see [list of supported properties](#options).

 The `Kusto.Data.Common.ClientRequestProperties` class holds three kinds of data:

 * [Named properties](#named-properties)
+    * These properties make debugging easier.
+For example, the properties may provide correlation strings that are used to track client/service interactions.
 * [ClientRequestProperties options](#clientrequestproperties-options) - A mapping of an option name to an option value.
 * [Query parameters](../../query/queryparametersstatement.md)  - A mapping of a query parameter name to a query parameter value.
+These parameters let client applications parameterize Kusto queries based on user input.

 ## Named properties